bmd007/FenceX/work-report/evaluation.md

 ## Pure throughput
 ### Push leg
- * location-updates topic has replication factor of 3 and 12 partitions
 #### Description: stress test
 Firstly we defined some fences for some movers.
 Then we sent a socking stream of location-updates into the system.
-We have graphs that shows the total number of intersections happening in push leg of system.
+We have graphs that show the total number of intersections happening in push leg of system.
 We repeated this experiment while varying the shock size in order to realize the peak throughput of system with current available resources.